2021-2022 Livestock Approved Education Meeting List (beef, sheep, swine)

 Youth intending to show or sell animals at any number of fairs (both state and county level) across the state must have their YQCA certification.
 This includes, beef, sheep, swine, rabbits, poultry, cavies, dairy and goats.

 YQCA is designed as an annual education and certification program focused on food safety, animal well-being and character awareness for youth ages 8 to 21.
-The program has been designed by extension specialists and national livestock program managers to ensure it is accurate, current and relevant to the need of the animal industry and shows and is appropriate for youth.
-Youth have the option to do the face-to-face training at any one of the YQCA trainings across the state or to do the on-line training.
+The program has been designed by extension specialists and national livestock program managers to ensure it is accurate, current and relevant to the needs of the animal industry and shows and is appropriate for youth.
+Youth have the option to do the face-to-face training* at any one of the YQCA Trainings across the state or to do the on-line training.

 Beef, Sheep, and Swine Education Committee